hieplpvip/Asus-Zenbook-Hackintosh/README.md

 # ASUS ZENBOOK UX410
-Clover hotpatches and tools for the ASUS UX410 laptop
+Clover hotpatches and tools for the ASUS UX410 laptop on macOS 10.13.5

 #### What you should expect works